SeraphinaLiang/thesis_app/readme.md

 is still under development, but surely this could be adjusted to multi-users app in the future.

 ###How to use?
+1. Create a directory `crypto` in the root directory of your Pod and upload file in it.
-Change `clientId, clientSecret, podStorageCrypto, storage` to your own version before use.
+2. Change `clientId, clientSecret, podStorageCrypto, storage` to your own version before use.
-And simply run the server!
+3. And simply run the server!
+4. Go to https://github.com/SeraphinaLiang/thesis_crypto, which was used to interact with the App.

 ###API
 POST  `http://localhost:8080/secure` To make private request to the Solid App

+For other APIs, please refer to https://docs.inrupt.com/developer-tools/java/client-libraries/